AlexKarlsen/rticonnextdds-connector/examples/lua_c_integration/README.md

 See the file [main.c]() and [Alert.lua](), and look at the overview below.

 ### Lua API
-The Lua API used in the example, [Alert.lua](Alert.lua), is available in the [Prototyper Getting Started Guide](https://community.rti.com/rti-doc/510/ndds.5.1.0/doc/pdf/RTI_CoreLibrariesAndUtilities_Prototyper_GettingStarted.pdf).
+The Lua API used in the example, [Alert.lua](Alert.lua), is available in the [Prototyper Getting Started Guide](https://community.rti.com/static/documentation/connext-dds/5.3.1/doc/manuals/connext_dds/prototyper/RTI_ConnextDDS_CoreLibraries_Prototyper_GettingStarted.pdf).

 ### Overview:
-#### Include the connector library
+#### Include the Connector library
 If you want to use the `lua rticonnextdds-connector` from your C application, include the following header file:

 ```c
 #include "lua_binding/lua_binding_ddsConnector.h"
 ```

-#### Instantiate a new connector
+#### Instantiate a new Connector
-To create a new connector, you have to pass an XML file and a configuration name.
-For more information on the XML format, see the [XML Application Creation Getting Started Guide](https://community.rti.com/rti-doc/510/ndds.5.1.0/doc/pdf/RTI_CoreLibrariesAndUtilities_XML_AppCreation_GettingStarted.pdf) or have a look to the [Simple.xml](Simple.xml) file included in this directory.
+To create a new Connector, you have to pass an XML file and a configuration name.
+For more information on the XML format, see the [XML Application Creation Getting Started Guide](https://community.rti.com/static/documentation/connext-dds/5.3.1/doc/manuals/connext_dds/xml_application_creation/RTI_ConnextDDS_CoreLibraries_XML_AppCreation_GettingStarted.pdf) or have a look to the [Simple.xml](Simple.xml) file included in this directory.

 ```c